zwettemaan/CEPSparker/ReadMe.md

 positioned in unexpected places and it is easy to get confused and inadvertently click the 'Cancel' button without noticing.
 Close the Terminal window afterwards.

-This script will 'de-quarantaine' _CEPSparkerConfig_, telling Mac OS X it is OK to run this app without setting up a protective sandbox for it.
+This script will 'de-quarantaine' _CEPSparkerConfig_ and the \*.command scripts, telling Mac OS X it is OK to run them without setting up a protective sandbox.
 If you forget to do this, _CEPSparkerConfig_ will end up running in a 'sandbox' where it does not have access to the rest of the unzipped information, and nothing will work.

 ### Generate the project from the templates